ibm-cloud-docs/cloud-object-storage/replication.md

 4. Assuming the destination bucket is in the same IBM Cloud account, select the instance and bucket from the drop-down menus.
 Alternatively, toggle the radio button to **No** and paste in the CRN of the destination bucket.
 5. Click on the **Check permissions** button.

-Now, you'll need to grant {{site.data.keyword.cos_short}} `Writer` permissions on the destination bucket.
+Now, you'll need to grant the source bucket `Writer` permissions on the destination bucket.
 There are several ways to do this, but the easiest is to use the IBM Cloud Shell and the IBM Cloud CLI.

 1. Open an IBM Cloud Shell in a new window or tab.
 2. Copy the IBM Cloud CLI command and paste it into the new shell.